 The Central Ridge Route was the main artery of traffic in the region, passing directly through ancient Jerusalem.
 Jerusalem history, thus, was tied to the other cities along this route.

 Jerusalem would eventually come to occupy four hills located on two ridges, the eastern ridge and the western ridge.
-These two ridges were each flanked by a valley, and separated by another valley as well.
+These two ridges were each flanked by a valley, and separated by another valley.

 The Western Ridge was flanked by the Hinnom Valley, which ran along its western and southern slopes.
 The Hinnom, or Gehenna, Valley was associated with hell and sheol throughout the Old Testament.

 The eastern ridge was flanked on the east by the Kidron Valley, which joined the Hinnom in the south and ran nearly parallel to the Tyropoeon on the other side of the eastern ridge.
 The Kidron separated Jerusalem from the Mount of Olives in the east.
-It was over this valley Christ would often gaze on Jerusalem and the Temple Mount from the slopes of the Mount of Olives in the New Testament.
+It was the dividing line between the Temple Mount and the Mount of Olives.
+Jesus often sat on the slopes of the Mount of Olives gazing over the Kidron Valley at the city of Jerusalem.

 Between the two ridges another valley ran, the Tyropoeon Valley, mentioned above.
 This valley clearly defined the Eastern and Western Ridges from each other.
 It, too, ran into the Hinnom valley in the south, and provided the western border for the eastern ridge, running parallel to the Kidron, as mentioned above.